To place Christ at the centre of everything we do.

 The national curriculum outlines the following aims for History in schools:

-At Twelve Apostles, our aim is for children to develop a sound understanding of their local and national heritage and to provide children with the opportunity to investigate the past through a wide range of experiences.
-We are committed to developing children’s curiosity about local, national and international history by broadening their knowledge of people, events and places in the past.
 Our curriculum is driven through the following historical concepts (similarities and differences; significance; continuity and change; movement of people; cause and effect; concurrence) which are explored in a wide breadth of topics.
 Our curriculum is arranged so that pupils return to these same concepts repeatedly, gradually building an understanding of them.
-Our Long term plan details how pupils will be given opportunities to relate topics to previously studied topics to deepen understanding.
+Our Long-term plan details how pupils will be given opportunities to relate topics to previously studied topics to build schemata and deepen understanding so that the children know more, remember more and can do more.

 They are given time to reflect on their own learning by giving them opportunities to create visual prompts enabling them to recall how they learned about this period, thus creating opportunities to identify links and relate periods of history together.

-In addition to the National Curriculum each year group studies an element of local History.
+In addition to the National Curriculum, each year group studies an element of local History.
 Our curriculum reflects the rich history that our local area holds.
 Children are encouraged to consider the role they play and how they can make positive contributions to the local community.
 Trips and visitors are organised so that the children can develop a deeper understanding as to how our local area has changed.

 At XII Apostles, we recognise the unique needs of each child and support them in reaching their human potential.
 We have a supportive ethos and our approaches support the children in developing their collaborative and independent skills, as well as empathy and the need to recognise the achievement of others.
 The impact of our History curriculum is measured in the experiences, confidence and competence of our children within the subject.
 We ensure children receive the experiences they require, both within and beyond the curriculum, to develop their skills and knowledge and become confident historians.
 By revisiting historical concepts, children will deepen their understanding and be able to identify links and be able to relate periods of history together.
 Progress in History throughout Twelve apostles is outstanding.
 Children typically enter school at below the expected level on the ELG ‘Knowledge and Understanding of the World, but the average percentage of children for the past 3 years achieving Secure or above, at the end of Year 6 is 90%.